 - Security Monitoring: If using tools like fail2ban, ensure log rotation settings do not interfere with log monitoring.

-By understanding and configuring these settings, administrators can ensure efficient, secure management of NGINX logs in compliance with their logging policies.
+In summary, understanding and configuring these settings helps administrators ensure efficient, secure management of NGINX logs in compliance with their logging policies.

 Updating NGINX